AACSB Alliance Member | Advisors to Dow 30 & Global 1000 Boards

 A Physical-Digital Convergence

-Sherwin-Williams' AI-powered color matching shows how even traditional industries are integrating digital capabilities into core operations.
+Sherwin-Williams' AI-powered color matching shows how even a traditional industry is integrating digital capabilities into its core operations.

 Leaders (9 companies)